ishhookayy/CalculatorJava/README.md

 - Clear input with a "C" button and delete the last character with "DC".
 - Change the sign of a number with "(-)".
 - Calculate the factorial of a number with "n!".
-- Calculate the square and square root with "x²".
+- Calculate the square with "x²".
 - Calculate the result of exponentiation with "^".
 - Calculate the remainder with "%".
 - Calculate the natural logarithm (base e) with "log".